brightway-lca/brightway-documentation/source/content/gettingstarted/databases.md

 > How can I import some example data?

-A small example database is shipped with `bw2io`.
+A small example database is shipped directly with `bw2io`.
 It is located at: \
 [`bw2io/data/examples/sample_parameterized_database.xlsx`](https://github.com/brightway-lca/brightway2-io/blob/main/bw2io/data/examples/sample_parameterized_database.xlsx). \
-You can import it quickly with:
+You can import it with:

 ```python
 bi.add_example_database(searchable=True)